-Where energy consumption and demand charges are calculated under the time of day definitions outlined in section 1.6.1.
+Energy consumption and demand charges are calculated using the time of day definitions outlined in section 6.1.
 Demand charges apply to Peak periods only.

-Sub-transmission Time of Use Demand Tariff - N39
+Sub-transmission Seasonal Time of Use Demand Tariff - N39

 The Sub-transmission Seasonal Time of Use Demand (ST STOU Demand) tariff applies to customer connection services supplied to the connection point where: